The science on climate change is settled. There is nothing more to discuss about it.

-The prices we pay for renewable energy are coming down.
-But there are several costs that wind and solar energy impose on the system.
+While prices for renewable energy had been dropping for several years, they have experienced significant increases over the past few years.
+Both wind and solar prices have gone up by as much as 30-35% from 2021 to 2022.
+To make matters worse, there are several additional costs that wind and solar energy impose on the system.
 Those other costs are often overlooked, but wherever wind and solar make up more than a few percentage points of the electrical supply in an area, electricity prices jump rapidly.

-Overall electricity prices go up because wind and solar energy are temporary and unpredictable sources of energy — the sun doesn’t shine and the wind doesn’t blow 24/7.
+Overall electricity prices go up because wind and solar energy are weather-dependent and unpredictable sources of energy — the sun doesn’t shine and the wind doesn’t blow 24/7.
 In fact, wind and solar have the ability to produce electricity only about 35% of the time and 20% of the time, respectively, something known as their “capacity factor.”
+And there’s no way to schedule the wind and sunlight we do receive for the times when we actually will need the electricity.
 When they don’t produce electricity, we must use more reliable sources of energy — natural gas, nuclear, hydroelectric, or coal — to provide the always-on, or “baseload,” electricity that we need.

 Additionally, when we build new renewable generation facilities, we have to build new transmission lines to transport electricity to and from those turbines and solar arrays.
 We also are beginning to build battery backups that add to the costs as well.
 When all of these are added together, the actual price of renewable energy climbs significantly.
 For example, residential electricity prices in California, which relies heavily on solar, were over $0.20 per kWh, in 2020, a 55% increase over the national average.